The Birth of a Nation (1915) Director: D.W. Griffith (David Wark Griffith)

 The film was accused of racism by the NAACP immediately following its release, and in response the NAACP organized large-scale riots and protests in major US cities.
-They even got the film banned in major cities including Los Angeles and Chicago.
-The film is also often credited with bringing about a resurgence of the Ku Klux Klan in the 1920s, which was reorganizing itself against blacks, Jews, Catholics, and immigrants.
+As such, the film was banned in major cities including Los Angeles and Chicago.
+On the flip-side, this film is also often credited with bringing about a resurgence of the Ku Klux Klan in the 1920s, which was reorganizing itself against blacks, Jews, Catholics, and immigrants.
 For years, The Birth of a Nation was used as a recruiting tool for the KKK and in some cases it is still used today to offer a sympathetic portrayal of the KKK.
-The film portrays African Americans as devious, licentious, and lazy subhumans, and naturally this repulsive imagery led to numerous accusations of racism against Griffith, who furiously denied the accusations in his next film, Intolerance (1916) which was intended to be a response to the public outcry against The Birth of a Nation.
+The film portrays African Americans as devious, licentious, and lazy subhumans, and naturally this repulsive imagery led to numerous accusations of racism against Griffith, who furiously denied them all, particularly in his next film, Intolerance (1916) which was intended to be a response to the public outcry against The Birth of a Nation.
 He also published a pamphlet entitled “The Rise and Fall of Free Speech in America” (1916) to decry his critics.
 Lillian Gish apparently went to her grave denying that the film was racist.